longy2k/obsidian-bmo-chatbot/README.md

 ## Requirements
 To use this plugin, you'll need an OpenAI account with API access.
 If you don't have an account yet, you can sign up for one on the [OpenAI website](https://platform.openai.com/overview).

-Additionally, if you want to interact with self-hosted Large Language Models (LLMs) using [LocalAI](https://github.com/go-skynet/LocalAI), you will need to have the self-hosted API set up and running.
+Additionally, if you want to interact with self-hosted Large Language Models (LLMs) using [Ollama](https://ollama.ai) or [LocalAI](https://github.com/go-skynet/LocalAI), you will need to have the self-hosted API set up and running.
 You can follow the instructions provided by the self-hosted API provider to get it up and running.
 Once you have the REST API URL for your self-hosted API, you can use it with this plugin to interact with your models.

-Explore some models at [GPT4ALL](https://gpt4all.io/index.html) under the "Model Explorer" section.
+Explore some models at [GPT4ALL](https://gpt4all.io/index.html) under the "Model Explorer" section or [Ollama's Library](https://ollama.ai/library).

 ## How to activate the plugin
 Three methods: